-Over the years, ACTION have purchased a number of buses for evaluation purposes.
+Over the years, ACTION have purchased, leased or borrowed a number of buses for evaluation purposes.
 In this section you will find information we have compiled on these buses, including technical information, fleet numbers, liveries and dates of service.
-Sources for this information can be obtained at the bottom of this page.
-If you have anything you would like to contribute to this section please do not hesitate to contact us.

 This section gives an overview of each known evaluation vehicle.
 For in-depth detail on each Evaluation Vehicle we recommend visiting the Evaluation Buses category of our Wiki.